 Explain you want to initiate a Professional Judgement Review (or Special Circumstances Review, as some schools call it).

 Do not attempt to enter into any sort of appeal over the phone.
-Your only goal should be verifying where to mail the appeal.
+Your goal should be verifying where to mail the appeal.

 4. Follow up